Souravhere/Veggie-Smart/CONTRIBUTING.md

 - **CSS**: Use [Tailwind CSS](https://tailwindcss.com/docs) for styling.
 Follow the project's existing class naming conventions.

 Thank you for contributing to Veggie Smart!
 Your help is greatly appreciated.

----

-Feel free to adjust any specific details, such as repository links and the code of conduct, to fit your project’s needs.